jeffotoni/gocompilation/README.md

 ```

 Use "go help <command>" for more information about a command.

+#### GC and GCCGO

+The Go language has always been defined by a spec, not an implementation.
+The Go team has written two different compilers that implement that [spec](https://golang.org/ref/spec): [gc and gccgo](https://golang.org/doc/install/gccgo).

+ - Gc is the original compiler, and the go tool uses it by default.
+ - Gccgo is a different implementation with a different focus.
+ - Compared to gc, gccgo is slower to compile code but supports more powerful optimizations, so a CPU-bound program built by gccgo will usually run faster.
+ - The gc compiler supports only the most popular processors: x86 (32-bit and 64-bit) and ARM.
+ - Gccgo, however, supports all the processors that GCC supports.
+ - Not all those processors have been thoroughly tested for gccgo, but many have, including x86 (32-bit and 64-bit), SPARC, MIPS, PowerPC and even Alpha.
+ - Gccgo has also been tested on operating systems that the gc compiler does not support, notably Solaris.

+if you install the go command from a standard Go release, it already supports gccgo via the -compiler option: go build -compiler gccgo myprog.go

 #### go bug

 Bug opens the default browser and starts a new bug report.
 The report includes useful system information.